 So where does this leave us?

-AVG VPN is not the fastest VPN we’ve tested (that honor goes to NordVPN).
+AVG VPN is not close to the fastest VPN we’ve tested (that honor goes to NordVPN).
 If you’ve got the need for speed, then you should look elsewhere.

 No support for Firestick, Linux, or routers

 While the VPN does support the four most popular operating systems, it does not support Linux or routers.
-This can really be limiting depending on the devices and operating systems you want to use with the VPN.
+This can really be limiting depending on what you want to use with the VPN.
 Check out our roundup guide on the best VPN for Linux to see alternatives.

 Another drawback is that AVG VPN does not offer any support for the wildly-popular Firestick streaming device, or Amazon Fire TV.
 If you fall in this category, see these best VPNs for Firestick that offer dedicated apps in the Amazon App Store.

 The AVG Secure VPN offers reasonable pricing for new customers.
-As you can see in the image below, their price for 5 devices is $4.99 per month for a one-year subscription, and $3.99 per month for a 2-year or 3-year subscription (all subscriptions are billed immediately).
+As you can see in the image below, their best price is $4.49 per month for a one-year subscription, and $4.39 per month for a 2-year or 3-year subscription (all subscriptions are billed immediately).
 These prices are in line with other VPNs, although we would not consider this to be the cheapest VPN by a long shot.

 However, if you look carefully at the image, you will see that these prices are just for your initial subscription.
 After the first term, the prices go up substantially to the levels shown “crossed-out” in the image above ($294.99 for a 3-year subscription).
 Keep that in mind when considering the price of a Secure VPN subscription and comparing against other services.